amirghedira/MEAN---Messenger-Clone/readme.md

 ## Using Docker
 Note: Docker must be installed on your machine.

-To launch the project, simply run:
+To launch the project (frontend and backend), simply run:
 ```bash
 docker-compose -f docker-compose-local.yml up --build --force-recreate
 ```